Disaster Organizations: Can You Depend On Them?

 The Friendly Disaster Service (FDS)

-It doesn’t matter what faith, race, or ethnicity you are, The Friendly Disaster Service is there during the clean-up and rebuilding process every step of the way.
-They especially go out of their way to help the elderly, low-income families, the disabled, and uninsured, following a natural disaster.
-While they may not have all the building materials or other resources that are needed, they will look to other relief organizations for help to see that your needs are taken care of.
+It doesn’t matter your faith, race, or ethnicity; the Friendly Disaster Service is there every step of the clean-up and rebuilding process.
+They will work hard to help older people, low-income families, people with disabilities, and the uninsured following a natural disaster.
+While they may not have all the building materials or other resources needed, they will look to other relief organizations for help to ensure that your needs are addressed.

 Samaritan’s Purse

-Samaritan’s Purse is a Christian non-denominational organization that provides physical and spiritual aid to victims of natural disaster, famine, poverty, and war.
-They also have women’s programs, as well as helping to provide construction projects and clean water to certain areas of the globe.
+Samaritan’s Purse is a Christian non-denominational organization that provides physical and spiritual aid to victims of natural disasters, famine, poverty, and war.
+It also has women’s support programs and helps provide construction projects and clean water to certain areas of the globe.

 Nechama

-Nechama is a Jewish relief organization that provides response and recovery services, including helping people be prepared for any type of natural disaster.
-They train their volunteers to provide assistance to disaster victims and also how to help with the clean-up process.
+Nechama is a Jewish relief organization that provides response and recovery services, including helping people be prepared for any natural disaster.
+They train their volunteers to assist disaster victims and also how to help with the clean-up process.
 Whether it’s removing debris, cleaning and sanitizing homes, replacing flooring, or hanging sheetrock, they are there to help.

 Children’s Disaster Services

 The CDS is there to help children who have dealt with a traumatic experience due to a disaster.
-They come in and work in shelters and other disaster assistance centers, working with children to find the reassurance and attention that they’re needing.
+They come in and work in shelters and other disaster assistance centers, helping children find the reassurance and attention they need.

 International Disaster Relief Organizations

 There are also many recognizable international relief organizations out there.
 Some of them you’ve probably already heard of.
-Here’s just a few of them:
+Here are just a few of them:

 All Hands Volunteers

-Just in the last 15 years, All Hands Volunteers have helped over 1.1 million people around the globe.
+In the last 15 years, All Hands Volunteers have helped over 1.1 million people around the globe.
 They’ve helped to rebuild infrastructure, schools, and homes, helping those with short and long-term needs.
+As a nonprofit organization, they are looking for monetary donations to assist in their coordination efforts to help provide public health support and hazard mitigation during major disasters.

 The American Red Cross

-The American Red Cross has been there time and time again to help people and families who have dealt with a natural disaster or other types of humanitarian crisis.
-They have eased the suffering by providing shelters, food, and clean water, as well as clothing, first aid, medical supplies, home repairs, among many other services.
-We are all also aware of their blood donation services that save thousands of lives every year.
+The American Red Cross has been there repeatedly to help people and families who have dealt with a natural disaster or other types of humanitarian crises.
+They have eased the suffering by providing shelter, food, and clean water, as well as clothing, first aid, medical supplies, and home repairs, among many other services.
+We are all also aware of their blood donations services that save thousands of lives every year.

 The Salvation Army

 The Salvation Army is one of the most well-known relief organizations in the world.
-They help to feed starving men, women, and children, along with aiding in search and rescue missions, temporary housing, counseling, and distributing other crucial resources.
+It helps to feed starving men, women, and children, aids in search and rescue missions, provides temporary housing, provides counseling, and distributes other crucial resources.

 In case you missed these posts: